 This paper presents the results of the analysis, carried out by the Ship Design Office of the Italian Navy General Staff, on the effectiveness of the stern flap solution as a simple and cost-effective retrofit device to restore and/or improve the performance of ships in service.
-The stern flap was applied to the Ammiragli destroyer hull to recover the performance-loss due to the displacement increasing during the life of the ship.
+The stern flap was applied to the De La Penne destroyer hull to recover the performance-loss due to the displacement increasing during the life of the ship.
 This study was performed using CFD U-RANS simulations and experimental tests.
 The study confirmed the reliability of the CFD simulations, especially in the preliminary design stage to find and optimize the shape of this device.
-Furthermore, the experimental test confirmed the effectiveness of these devices at high speeds, starting from Froude numbers greater than 0.25.
-The cost-effective solution for all the speed range was the stern flap with angles of attack equal to 12.5 deg.
+Furthermore, the experimental test confirmed the effectiveness of these devices especially at medium-high speeds, starting from Froude numbers greater than 0.25 where the cost-effective solution for all the speed range was the stern flap with angles of attack equal to 12.5 deg.
+Moreover, self-propulsion tests have shown that this solution allows, at medium-high speeds, about 10% reduction of delivered power increase due to the ship weight growth.